shopware/admin-api-reference/docs/guides/quick-start/01-introduction.md

 | **Access Token URL** | `https://replace-with-your-host/api/oauth/token`  |
 | **Client ID**        | `administration`                                  |

-Now that you have authenticated, you can perform your first request to obtain Shopware version.
+Now that you have authenticated, you can perform your first request to obtain your Shopware version.

 ```json http
 {